LazyNeko1/NekoBot/README.md

 Note: this bot is NOT YET copyrighted.
-If you copy it, I will most likely give you some trouble.
+If you copy it, I will be angry neko.